-Bill Luallen explains two flooring occurrences that are happening more frequently and how to combat the issues.
+Learn how to combat two flooring occurrences that are happening more frequently in healthcare facilities.

 An epidemic has started in the world of flooring and, unfortunately in some cases, it cannot be corrected.
 It’s not done maliciously and it starts before anyone realizes it.
 In this new world of “sanitize this and disinfect that”, facility staff is asked or told to include flooring in the disinfection process.
 It’s at the heart of a flooring epidemic known as quaternary yellowing and quaternary walk off.

 At XL North we began seeing this problem in healthcare environments.
 The goal of these facilities is to maintain a high level of sanitation, but unfortunately the chemistry used and how it works is typically not understood.
 Quaternary ammonium compounds (quaternary disinfectant detergents) are the most popular of all disinfectants on the market.
 These products are acceptable for use on most flooring when used with proper dilution ratios and procedures.
 However, what we’ve found in the field, is the most important step in flooring maintenance – a proper rinse of the floor before reopening the space – is often overlooked.
 The outcome is quat yellowing and it can be fatal for flooring.
 It happens on all types of resilient flooring and its finishes, from VCT to sheet vinyl, from rubber flooring to linoleum floors.